psa_eastervigil

 So, we are

-- Convinced that the Catholic Church is the only true and abiding home of catholic faith
+• Convinced that the Catholic Church is the only true and abiding home of Catholic faith

-With the kind hospitality of Bishop Robert Guglielmone and Monsignor Steven Brovey of the Diocese of Charleston, we began worshiping with the community of St. Mary of the Annunciation on Hasell Street in Charleston beginning in January of 2013.
+With the kind hospitality of Bishop Robert Guglielmone of the Diocese of Charleston, we began worshiping with the community of St. Mary of the Annunciation on Hasell Street in Charleston beginning in January of 2013.
 Fr.
-Patrick Allen, a former Episcopal priest (having served parishes in the Episcopal Dioceses of South Carolina and Tennessee) is the leader of our community and was ordained to the Catholic Priesthood on 7 July 2013.
+Patrick Allen, a former Episcopal priest (having served parishes in the Episcopal Dioceses of South Carolina and Tennessee) is the leader of our community and was ordained to the Catholic Priesthood on July 7, 2013.
 Our community began celebrating Mass according to the “Anglican Use” of the Catholic Church in September of 2013 at St. Mary's.
 With our brothers and sisters in the Ordinariate, we are a fellowship of Catholic Christians in which the Anglican liturgical and pastoral patrimony is preserved, nurtured, and renewed, and the Gospel of Jesus Christ is proclaimed to all people.

 For more information about Corpus Christi Catholic Community, please email Fr.
 Patrick Allen or visit our Contact page.